asross/cs205-project/README.md

 Rejection sampling is another method for sampling from intractable distributions.
-It operates by sampling from a tractable distribution that "covers" the intractable distribution (multiplied by a constant to raise it higher), then only accepting it with probability proportional to the ratio of the tractable and intractable distributions.
+It operates by sampling from a tractable distribution that "covers" the intractable distribution (multiplied by a constant to raise it higher), then only accepting it with a probability proportional to the ratio of the tractable and intractable distributions.
 In high dimensions, it is much less efficient than MCMC because the covering distribution will likely be a very loose fit over the distribution of interest, and we only accept samples